 We are a firm of very worried solicitors.
 Our legal practice is a partnership.
 We are under growing pressure from all sides.
 How can you help us solve these problems, restructure and survive?

-Cleary, any risk of insolvency or cashflow problems is heightened by the lack of limited liability and the risk of the practice closing, may impact you all personally.
+Clearly, any risk of insolvency or cashflow problems is heightened by the lack of limited liability and the risk of the practice closing.
+It may impact you all personally.
 So we need to try and protect you and your partners as much as possible.

 There are three options to deal with severe cashflow problems